MeteorDevelopment/meteor-client/README.md

 The [Fabric Team](https://github.com/FabricMC) for [Fabric](https://github.com/FabricMC/fabric-loader) and [Yarn](https://github.com/FabricMC/yarn)

 ## License
-If you are making a custom version of Meteor Client or using its features you are **required** to disclose the source code, state changes, use the same license and follow the [license terms](https://github.com/MeteorDevelopment/meteor-client/blob/master/LICENSE).
+If you are making a custom version of Meteor Client or using its features you are **required to publicly disclose the source code**, state changes, use the same license and follow the [license terms](https://github.com/MeteorDevelopment/meteor-client/blob/master/LICENSE).